-For instance, imagine a page that is ranked highly according to the off site signals, but is ranked lowly based upon the on site signals.
-The site overall might be an important one, but the page on that particular topic may be rare on the site, or of not much importance on the site.
+For instance, imagine a ranked high page according to the off-site signals but is ranked lowly based upon the on-site signals.
+Overall, the site might be an important one, but the page on that particular topic may be rare on the site or of not much importance on the site.

-A site that sells men’s clothes could be very important, but it might also sell watches, and might only sell 2 types of watches, which could maybe make those 2 pages those watches appear upon to be not that important.
+A site that sells men’s clothes could be critical, but it might also sell watches and might only sell 2 types of watches, which could make those 2 pages those watches appear upon to be not that important.

 Thanks to Erik Fantasia of http://www.aroundthisworld.com/ and about.com for asking me to blog about this patent.
 I missed it in late September.
 I’m glad and thankful that he pointed it to my attention.

 I’ve written a few posts about links.
 These were ones that I found interesting:

 5/30/2006 – Web Decay and Broken Links Can be Bad for Your Site

 12/11/2007 – Google Patent on Anchor Text Indexing and Crawl Rates

 1/10/2009 – What is a Reciprocal Link?

 5/11/2010 – Google’s Reasonable Surfer: How the Value of a Link May Differ Based upon Link and Document Features and User Data

 8/24/2010 – Google’s Affiliated Page Link Patent